 Submission No More!

 Three years ago in January, I had Gastric Bypass surgery and have since lost 215 pounds.
 Needless to say, along with the weight loss and all the psychotherapy that went along with that, I am a completely different person than I used to be.
 (Being 400 pounds, invisibility is your ultimate goal and I was good at it.
 I was for my whole life!)
-I no longer have any interest in the kink lifestyle at all – but let me say this is after years of trying to find the happy medium between kinky and loving.
-I got tired of being the only one to give and do what he wanted – I would wear what he wanted, be who he wanted, etc. But he would not wear something as simple as silky boxers because I thought they were sexy, or get dressed up to go out on New Year’s Eve (and I have asked every year).
+I no longer have any interest in the kink lifestyle at all – but let me say this is after years of trying to find the happy medium between that and loving.
+I got tired of being the only one to give and do what he wanted – I would wear what he wanted, be who he wanted, etc. But he would not wear something as simple as silky boxers, or get dressed up to go out on New Year’s Eve (and I have asked every year).

 I have also found that I like to have friends.
 I have found that I have an outgoing personality and I like to be busy doing things.
 I am no longer content to sit on the couch 365 days a year and watch reality TV.
 I have found that people like to hang out with me – they actually invite me to things because they want to and not because they feel obligated to.
 Wow!!
 Who would have ever thought that I could have friends?